My husband and I celebrated four years of marriage last week!

-14. Women don’t always make sense to their husbands – and they are not okay with that (and that’s why they speak more)
+14. Women don’t always make sense to their husbands.
+Or to themselves.
+And they are not okay with that.
+And that’s why they keep talking perhaps?

-15. Husbands can multitask – they can push a shopping cart and play on the phone at the same time.
+15. Husbands can multitask – they can push a shopping cart and play a game on the phone at the same time.

 16. Husbands don’t always appreciate company when hanging out in their ‘man-cave’.
-I think for wives, it’s the equivalent of having him at an all-girls-evening.
+I think for wives, it’s the equivalent of having him at our all-girls-evening.

 17. God does not give us what we deserve.

-18. Sometimes God will give us what we ask for even if it’s not the best thing for us.
+18. Sometimes we get what we ask (beg, plead, plan) for.
+Even if it’s not the best thing for us.

 20. At the time of the wedding, the couple will think they know each other perfectly and are a gift to the each other.
 A few months (or days) later, they believe they married an absolute nutty stranger.
 Years along, they can’t believe they managed to snag each other, seeing how crazy they are.